 Alternatives to jail and prison currently available can include:

+Unsupervised probation.
 When a defendant is placed on unsupervised probation, the court usually will impose some conditions such as no new arrests, obeying all laws, no drugs or alcohol use, and a requirement that the defendant not leave the state or the county.
 The defendant will be expected to abide by these conditions without being required to report to a probation officer.
-Unsupervised probation is not unusual in misdemeanor cases, especially for those offenders with no criminal record.
+Unsupervised probation is more common in misdemeanor cases, especially for those offenders with no criminal record.

-If a person on probation violates the terms of probation, the court can revoke probation and require the defendant to serve a portion or the remainder of the sentence in jail or prison.
+If a person violates the terms of probation, the court can revoke probation and require the defendant to serve a portion or the remainder of the sentence in jail or prison.
 Typically, the prosecutor and the defense will negotiate and try to reach an agreement on the revocation and remaining sentence.
-If the violation was minor – such as one missed therapy appointment or check-in with a probation officer—the prosecutor might agree to or the court might impose a short sentence, such as 5 to 30 days, and then reinstate probation.
-If the violation is more serious—for instance, the defendant has been arrested for another serious crime, has had numerous violations, had not even signed up for counseling, has failed more than one drug test, or let an old criminal associate move in to his apartment—the defendant most likely will have to serve more time, if not all of the remaining time on his sentence, in jail or prison.
+If the violation was minor (sometimes called a technical violation)—such as one missed therapy appointment or check-in with a probation officer—the prosecutor might agree to or the court might impose a short sentence, such as 5 to 30 days, and then reinstate probation.
+If the violation is more serious—for instance, the defendant was arrested for another crime, failed more than one drug test, or let an old criminal associate move into his apartment—the defendant most likely will have to serve more time, if not all of the remaining time, of his sentence in jail or prison.

 Like probation, if a defendant violates the rules of house arrest, the court can revoke this sentencing alternative and require him to serve the remainder of his sentence in jail or prison.